Dino-Kon/pdsnd_github/README.md

 new_york_city.csv
 washington.csv**

+### Contributions
+Contributions are welcome!
+- If you find any typos or bugs feel free to correct them.
+- Include another resource if you think it is necessary.
+- Please keep the changes small.
+- Must add strings of documentation when adding or changing code.

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.